-Current value of the insurance services or Cash flow related to the performance of the contracts

-(Fulfilment cash flows)
+Current value of the insurance services or Cash flow related to the performance of the contracts (Fulfilment cash flows)

-Future cash flows estimated at the effective date of the contract

-Premiums, services, directly related costs.

-Discounting

-Time value of money and financial risk not taken into account in the estimated flows.
+Future cash flows estimated Discounting Adjustment for at the effective date non-financial risks Time value of money (Risk adjustment) of the contract and financial risk Margin for uncertainties not taken into account Premiums, services, directly in the estimated flows. on the estimated future flows. related costs.

-Adjustment for non-financial risks (Risk adjustment)

-Margin for uncertainties on the estimated future flows.